La Maternelle (film): Critical reception

 For his review in Pour Vous, Lucian Wahl describes the directors as skilled and displaying great "skill" and "heart" in the film and compliments the directors' technique.
 However, he sees Marie's suicide attempt as nonessential, claiming that although it has excellent imagery, it does not elevate the film.
 At the same time the "sincerity of the subject" is highlighted and Wahl praises the child actors for "serving the truth".

-In his 1933 for Cinémagazine, Marcel Carné states that this film is one of the first in which the audience can see a film "interpreted by young children".
+In his 1933 review for Cinémagazine, Marcel Carné states that this film is one of the first in which the audience can see a film "interpreted by young children".
 He applauds directors Jean Benoît-Levy and Marie Epstein for getting many intelligent children together and producing a touching film conveying "discreet emotions".

 Cinema Quarterly published a particularly mixed review for the film in 1933, with about as many praises as reproaches.
 It stated that "the picture is notable for its brilliant treatment of the child's mind", and described the final scene as "being among the high spots of the year's cinema", but was not shy to say the film is "the child-picture to end chid-pictures for the time being".